awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-changePswd.md

 ## Examples<a name="changePswd-examples"></a>

-These examples show how to use changePassword to create new users in your HSMs\.
+The following examples show how to use changePassword to reset the password for the current user or any other user in your HSMs\.

 **Example : Change Your Password**
 Any user on the HSMs can use changePswd to change their own password\.
+Before you change the password, use [info](cloudhsm_mgmt_util-info.md) to get information about each of the HSMs in the cluster, including the username and the user type of the logged in user\.
-The first command uses [info](cloudhsm_mgmt_util-info.md) to get the current user\.
-The output shows that the current user, `bob`, is a crypto user \(CU\)\.
+The following output shows that Bob is currently logged in as a crypto user\(CU\)\.

 ```
         aws-cloudhsm> info server 0

 Id      Name                    Hostname         Port   State           Partition        LoginState
-0       10.0.3.10       10.0.3.10       2225    Connected       hsm-aaaabbbbccc    Logged in as 'bob(CU)'
+0       10.1.9.193              10.1.9.193      2225    Connected       hsm-jqici4covtv  Logged in as 'bob(CU)'

 aws-cloudhsm> info server 1

 Id      Name                    Hostname         Port   State           Partition        LoginState
-0       10.0.3.10       10.0.3.10       2225    Connected       hsm-ccccaaaabbb    Logged in as 'bob(CU)'
+1       10.1.10.7               10.1.10.7       2225    Connected       hsm-ogi3sywxbqx  Logged in as 'bob(CU)'
 ```
-To change his password, `bob` runs changePswd with a new password, `newPassword`\.
+To change password, Bob runs changePswd followed with the user type, username, and a new password\.
-When the command completes, the password change is effective\.

 ```
-aws-cloudhsm> chngePswd CU bob newPassword
+aws-cloudhsm> changePswd CU bob newPassword

 *************************CAUTION********************************
 This is a CRITICAL operation, should be done on all nodes in the